ZitongLu1996/zitonglu1996.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in cognitive neuroscience working with [Dr. Julie Golomb](https://psychology.osu.edu/people/golomb.9) in [Vision and Cognitive Neuroscience Lab](https://u.osu.edu/golomblab/) at The Ohio State University.
+I am Zitong Lu (路子童 in Chinese), a second-year PhD student in cognitive neuroscience working with [Dr. Julie Golomb](https://psychology.osu.edu/people/golomb.9) in [Vision and Cognitive Neuroscience Lab](https://u.osu.edu/golomblab/) at The Ohio State University.
 Also, I am the OSU EEGlab manager！

 Before that, I received B.Eng. in software engineering from Northeastern University in China in 2018 and M.S. in cognitive neuroscience from East China Normal University in 2021.